Gael-Lopes-Da-Silva/SpacedVSCode/README.md

 	"spaced.borderSize": 1, // Border size of the highlight
 	"spaced.borderColor": "#ff0000", // Border color of the highlight
 	"spaced.backgroundColor": "#ff000050", // Background color of the highlight
-}
+	"spaced.delay": 900, // The time to wait before highlight is triggered }
 ~~~